stonepros/stone/doc/man/8/rados.rst

   Write object name with start offset (default:0) to the cluster with contents from infile.
   **Warning:** The put command creates a single RADOS object, sized just as large as your input file.
-Unless your objects are of reasonable and consistent sizes, that is probably not what you want -- consider using RGW/S3, CephFS, or RBD instead.
+Unless your objects are of reasonable and consistent sizes, that is probably not what you want -- consider using RGW/S3, StoneFS, or RBD instead.

 :command:`append` *name* *infile*
   Append object name to the cluster with contents from infile.